Evagan2018/SDS-Examples/SDS_Interface/Network/README.md

 ```

 The IP address of the SDSIO server must be updated in `sdsio_config_socket.h` with the
-address reported by the SDSIO server at startup:
+address reported by the SDSIO Server at startup:

 ```c
 #define SDSIO_SOCKET_SERVER_IP    "0.0.0.0"